 VDP, a Producer Organization Dedicated to Quality Wine

-The VDP defines their own rules and labeling terms, with a hierarchy of quality that applies to both dry and sweet wines.
+The VDP defines its own rules and labeling terms, with a hierarchy of quality that applies to both dry and sweet wines.
 Frustratingly, VDP terminology has been in a state of flux for years.
-But recently, the organization has established a quality pyramid that would be easily interpreted by drinkers of Burgundy.
+But recently, the organization has established a quality pyramid that drinkers of Burgundy would easily interpret.

 It begins on the bottom with Gutswein.
 This is the very typical, basic wine – hence the term “good wine.”
 The second step is the Ortswein, where you get the growing dimension, get a bit more concrete.
 You have wines coming from a certain village, like Deidesheim, like Forst, like Ruppertsberg.
-The third layer is the Erste Lage, which is describing very good vineyard sites which show already a character on their own.
-It’s not an ordinary field, it’s a vineyard with a character.
+The third layer is the Erste Lage, which describes excellent vineyard sites that already show a character independently.
+It’s not an ordinary field; it’s a vineyard with a character.

 And the absolute pinnacle is the Grosse Lage, the grand cru of the VDP classification.
 These are the wines that really, like a lighthouse, radiate the image of the best German wines.

-VDP members are only allowed to use Prädikats such as Auslese on sweet wines.
+VDP members are only allowed to use Prädikats such as Auslese, on sweet wines.
 Their dry wines in the highest category are technically only Qualitätswein under German wine law.
-Each of Germany’s 13 quality winegrowing regions, or Anbaugebiete, have distinct growing conditions and geography.
+Each of Germany’s 13 quality winegrowing regions, or Anbaugebiete, has distinct growing conditions and geography.
 But to understand the best German wine, it makes sense to start with the Mosel, the Rheingau, and the Pfalz.